 Mr. Tim Lancaster of Abilene was appointed by Gov. Rick Perry to the Board of Regents of the Texas Tech University System on Feb.
 14, 2013.
-He currently is chairman of the Academic, Clinical and Student Affairs Committee and serves on the Finance and Administration Committee.
-Mr. Lancaster's term expires on January 31, 2019.
+Lancaster's term expires on Jan.
+31, 2019.

-Mr. Lancaster is the President and CEO of Hendrick Health System in Abilene, Texas.
-Hendrick is a 500 bed hospital with 2,900 employees serving a 19 county area of West Texas.
+Lancaster is the President and CEO of Hendrick Health System in Abilene, Texas.
+Hendrick is a 500-bed hospital with 2,900 employees serving a 19-county area of West Texas.
 He has been in this position since August 2004, having previously served as CEO of Brownwood Regional Medical Center in Brownwood, Texas.

 He began his career in banking at Lubbock National Bank and transitioned as it became a part of RepublicBank.
 He later switched to the healthcare industry, serving at various hospitals across Texas.

-Mr. Lancaster has been active in various leadership roles in the communities where he has lived.
+Lancaster has been active in various leadership roles in his community.
 He serves on the First Financial Bank board in Abilene and is a member of the Abilene Industrial Foundation and Abilene Improvement Corporation.
-He has also served as chairman of the Abilene Chamber of Commerce and on the board of the Abilene Cultural Affairs Council, Boy Scouts of America, Community Foundation, Grace Museum, United Way and as a deacon at First Baptist Church.
-While in Brownwood, Mr. Lancaster served on the Howard Payne University board, Economic Development Committee, and Chamber of Commerce board.
+He also has served as chairman of the Abilene Chamber of Commerce and on the board of the Abilene Cultural Affairs Council, Boy Scouts of America, Community Foundation, Grace Museum, United Way and as a deacon at First Baptist Church.
+While living in Brownwood, Lancaster served on the Howard Payne University board, Economic Development Committee and Chamber of Commerce board.

-Mr. Lancaster and his wife of 35 years, Regina, have two grown sons who are also graduates of Texas Tech, Chad (2004) and Chris (2007).
-Their two daughter-in-laws are also graduates of Texas Tech, Lindsay (Utley) Lancaster (2005) and Meredith (Carter) Lancaster (2008).
-Hoping to continue the tradition, their two grandsons, Jack and Jet are already enrolled in the Texas Tech Legacy program.
+Lancaster and his wife, Regina, have two grown sons who are also graduates of Texas Tech University, Chad (2004) and Chris (2007).
+Their two daughter-in-laws are also graduates of TTU, Lindsay (Utley) Lancaster (2005) and Meredith (Carter) Lancaster (2008).
+Hoping to continue the tradition, their two grandsons, Jack and Jet, are enrolled in the Texas Tech Legacy program.